 The red wine health myth is simple.
 People believe the health benefit applies only to red wine.

-However, the health and longevity benefits of red wine also apply equally to drinking other alcoholic beverages.
-That includes white wine, beer, and spirits (vodka, gin, rum, whiskey, tequila, etc.)
+But the health and long life benefits of red wine also apply equally to drinking other forms of alcohol.
+That includes white wine, beer, and distilled spirits (liquor)

-Research suggests that the beneficial component of alcoholic beverages is primarily the alcohol itself.
+Research shows that the beneficial component of alcoholic beverages is primarily the alcohol itself.
 And that’s the same in standard drinks of wine, spirits, and beer.

-Standard drinks of beer, wine and spirits all contain 0.6 ounces (six tenths of one ounce) of pure ethanol or beverage alcohol.
-A standard drink is a:
+Standard drinks all contain six tenths of one ounce of pure alcohol.
+A standard drink is any of these.

 - 12-ounce can or bottle of regular beer.